aaron-miller1/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

+This study would involve collectin data across several different manufacturers.
+- What are the competitions comparable models?
+- Which cars will be MechaCar be competing with head to head
+- Which factors will be able to determine the selling price?

+#### Metrics

+- Current Price: Dependent Variable
+- Engine: Independent Variable
+- Resale Value: Independent Variable
+- MPG: Independent Variable
+- Annual Cost: Independent Variable

 #### Hypothesis: Null and Alternative

 Null Hypothesis (Ho): MechaCar is priced correctly based on its performance of key factors for its genre. <br/>
 Alternative Hypothesis (Ha): MechaCar is NOT priced correctly based on performance of key factors for its genre.

+#### Statistical Tests

+A multiple linear regression should be used to determine the factors with the highest correlation and predictability with their current price.